 Refrigerator and sink

 We frequently use the refrigerator and sink to store or wash food and other cooking utensils.
 Because they can accumulate thousands of different kinds of germs, it’s a good idea to make a spray of hydrogen peroxide and periodically coat the inside and outside of both your fridge and your sink.
 Let it sit for a few minutes before wiping with a damp cloth.

 Sponges used in your kitchen also harbor all manner of bacteria thanks to being used to clean up leftover food.
 To clean and disinfect your sponges, make a mixture of half hydrogen peroxide and half water, and simply dip your sponges in it.

 Hydrogen peroxide is excellent for getting stains out of white clothing, or removing bloodstains on carpet or fabric.
 Add a cup of hydrogen peroxide to your load of whites in the washing machine, or treat bloodstains directly with this powerful disinfectant.

 Rejuvenating and detoxifying bathTo take a rejuvenating, refreshing, and detoxifying bath, mix two quarts of 3% hydrogen peroxide in your hot bathtub and soak for at least half an hour.

-Hydrogen peroxide is also very helpful in fighting foot fungus.
-All you need is a solution of half hydrogen peroxide and half water to soak your feet in every evening.
+Nail fungus is a very common conditions.
+Experts think that it often develops from untreated athlete’s foot (NIH).
+In fact, hydrogen peroxide is also very helpful in fighting foot fungus.
+All you need is a solution of 50% hydrogen peroxide and 50% water to soak your feet in every evening.

 InfectionsHydrogen peroxide can aid in the fight against fungal and other skin infections.
 You can apply it directly to the area that’s troubling you several times a day.